mikecao/sparrow/README.md

 ## Caching

-To enable caching, you can pass in a connection string as the second parameter in the constructor:
+To enable caching, you need to use the `setCache` method with a connection string or connection object.

-    $db = new Sparrow(
-        'mysql://admin:hunter2@localhost/mydb',
-        'memcache://localhost:11211'
-    );

-Or use the `setCache` method:
+Using a connection string:

     $db->setCache('memcache://localhost:11211');

-You can also pass in a cache object.
+Using a cache object:

     $cache = new Memcache();
     $cache->addServer('localhost', 11211);